 Many experts recommend that school-aged patients attend school as much as possible.
 This can help them maintain a sense of daily routine and keep their friends informed about what is happening.

 Friends can be a great source of support, but patients and parents should know that some people have misunderstandings and fears about cancer.
-Some cancer centers have a school re-entry program that can help in these situations.
-In this program, health educators visit the school and tell students about the diagnosis, treatment, and changes that the cancer patient may go through.
+Some cancer centers have school re-entry programs that can help in these situations.
+In these programs, health educators visit the school and tell students about the diagnosis, treatment, and changes that the cancer patient may go through.
 They also answer any questions from teachers and classmates.
-(For more information, see our document Children Diagnosed With Cancer: Returning to School.)
+(For more information, see Children Diagnosed With Cancer: Returning to School.)

-Centers that treat many patients with leukemia may have programs to introduce new patients to children or teens who have finished their treatment.
-This can give patients an idea of what to expect during and after treatment, which can be very important.
+Centers that treat many patients with leukemia may have programs to introduce new patients and their families to others who have finished their treatment.
+This can give them an idea of what to expect during and after treatment, which can be very important.

 Parents and other family members can also be affected, both emotionally and in other ways.
 Some common family concerns during treatment include financial stresses, traveling to and staying near the cancer center, the possible loss of a job, and the need for home schooling.
 Social workers and other professionals at cancer centers can help families sort through these issues.

 During treatment, children and their families tend to focus on the daily aspects of getting through it and beating the leukemia.
 But once treatment is finished, a number of emotional concerns can arise.
-Some of these might last a long time.
-They can include things like:
+Some of these might last a long time and can include:

 - Dealing with physical changes that can result from the treatment